History of the Jews in Kazakhstan

-The history of the Jews in Kazakhstan connects back to the history of Bukharan and Juhuro Mountain Jews.
-Kazakh Jews have a long history.
-There are approximately several thousand Jews in Kazakhstan right at present.

-Most Kazakh Jews are Ashkenazi and speak Russian.

 Jewish history in Kazakhstan

-General Secretary Joseph Stalin evacuated thousands of Jews from other parts of the Soviet Union to the Kazakh SSR.
+General Secretary Joseph Stalin evacuated thousands of Ashkenazi Jews from other parts of the Soviet Union to the Kazakh SSR.
 During the Holocaust 8,218 Jews were evacuated to Kazakhstan between August 1941 and January 1942.
+Some Bukharan Jews, Mountain Jews, Georgian Jews, and Iranian Jews also lived in Kazakhstan.

 A Chabad-Lubavitch synagogue in Almaty is named after Rabbi Levi Yitzchak Schneerson, father of the Rebbe, who is buried at the city's cemetery, close to the synagogue.
 Levi Yitzchak Schneerson was exiled to Kazakhstan from Ukraine, Dnepropetrovsk, where he was a chief rabbi.
 Lubavitcher Jews from all over the world come to pray at his grave.

 Yeshaya E. Cohen, the Chief Rabbi of Kazakhstan, and leader of the Alliance of Rabbis in Islamic States told Kazinform on January 16, 2004 that a new synagogue would be built in Astana.
 He thanked President Nazarbayev for "paying so much attention to distinguishing between those who truly believe and those who want to hijack their religion."
 President of the Euro-Asian Jewish Congress, presented Nazarbayev with a menorah on 7 September 2004.

-Historical Demographics
+Historical demographics

 Kazakhstan's Jewish population rapidly increased between 1926 and 1959, being almost eight times larger in 1959 than in 1926.
 Kazakhstan's Jewish population slowly declined between 1959 and 1989, followed by a much larger decline after the fall of Communism between 1989 and 2002 due to massive Jewish emigration, mostly to Israel.